kulemandev/HSRS/README.md

 Networks, assume wideband carriers or static quotas, so they cannot guarantee per-flow service-level agreements (SLAs) or adapt to dynamic channel-quality indicator (CQI) swings.
-That is why we propose HSRS (Hierarchical Slack-Reduction Slicing), which formulates this NP-hard allocation problem as an integer linear program and applies a two-phase heuristic: 1) minimize SLA slack for critical ; 2) maximize weighted throughput for
+That is why we propose DHS (Hierarchical Slack-Reduction Slicing), which formulates this NP-hard allocation problem as an integer linear program and applies a two-phase heuristic: 1) minimize SLA slack for critical ; 2) maximize weighted throughput for